Seven Public Speaking Tips for Kids

 Public speaking can feel scary.

 It has been estimated that up to 75% of all people have some level of anxiety around presenting to audiences, with plenty of people listing public speaking as their top fear.
+This is particularly true for those of us who feel we were born without innate public speaking skills.

 Tip #1 – Pick your passion

 People often get to choose what they talk about in a speech, even if it means reframing a topic to fit what they want it to be.
-If you choose to speak about something you really care about – whether it be video games, climate change of unicorns – you’re much more likely to actually want to talk about it.
+If you choose to speak about something you really care about – whether it be video games, climate change or unicorns – you’re much more likely to actually want to talk about it.

 Not only will this help the process feel less daunting, but the added enthusiasm will likely improve your speaking manner – we all get more animated when we’re feeling passionate.